mbyim/mbyim.github.io/_posts/2019-12-03-Metaethnic-Frontier-Implementation.md

 ### The Model

 The model is predicated on a straightforward set of equations that dictate how values change over the discrete time of the model.
-The model presumes a matrix of cells ("patches") where each cell is essentially a regional polity - either as part of the "non-imperial hinterland" or as a piece of an empire.
+We presume a matrix of cells ("patches") where each cell is essentially a regional polity - either as part of the "non-imperial hinterland" or as a piece of an empire.
 Each cell (regional polity) takes on a regional asabiya, and an imperial asabiya (for hinterland regions I set these two variables to be the same value).
 In addition, each cell is assigned an imperial index (0 for hinterland, and some integer for a cell belonging to an empire).
 I also gave a unique color for each imperial index.
 Likewise, cells are also assigned some other variables used for calculations, such as the imperial "center of gravity", average imperial asabiya, and number of regions constituting each empire.

 The regional (cell) asabiya value over time steps ("ticks" in NetLogo) are determined as follows.
 If the region has a neighbor (not including diagonally adjacent cells) which is of a different imperial index, then asabiya increases in accordance with the following formula:

 <img src="https://latex.codecogs.com/png.latex?S_{x,y,t+1}=S_{x,y,t}+r_0S_{x,y,t}(1-S_{x,y,t}) " />

 Here, r_0 signifies some defined parameter.
 Indices x, y, and t represent x and y coordinates of the cell in the matrix and the time t in ticks, respectively.
-In the other case - if the region in question is neighbors only with cells of the same imperial index - asabiya decreases according to the following formula:
+In the other case, if the region in question is neighbors only with cells of the same imperial index, asabiya decreases according to the following formula:

 <img src="https://latex.codecogs.com/png.latex?S_{x,y,t+1}=S_{x,y,t}-$\delta$S_{x,y,t}" />